Skip to content

 • You need edit rights, and the business case should be in Discovery (Exploring) or Draft.

-• The financial case is a decision model.
-It is deliberately not linked to your work-package budgets or change requests in either direction — see The money model for why the two money layers stay apart.
+Tollgate deliberately does not link the financial case to your work-package budgets or change requests, in either direction.
+See The money model for why the two money layers stay apart.

 1. Open Business Case on the project’s Tollgate tab.